-The password policy in the JSS allows you to configure the password settings.
-The password policy applies to all standard JSS user accounts.
+The Password Policy in the JSS allows you to configure the password settings.
+The Password Policy applies to all standard JSS user accounts.
 You can configure the following password settings:

 - Number of login attempts allowed before a JSS user is locked out of the account

-- Password age and length
+- Password length and age

 - Password reuse limitations

 - Password complexity

 - Settings to allow a user to unlock their own account

-Note: The settings configured in the password policy do not apply to JSS user accounts added from an LDAP directory service.
+Note: The settings configured in the Password Policy do not apply to JSS user accounts added from an LDAP directory service.

 - 1. Log in to the JSS with a web browser.

-- 2. In the top-right corner of the page, click Settings 🗱 .
+- 2. In the top-right corner of the page, click Settings 🐼 .

-- Click System Settings.
+- 3. Click System Settings.
+On a smartphone or iPod touch, this option is in the pop-up menu.

-- 4. Click JSS User Accounts & Groups 🏝 .
+- 4. Click JSS User Accounts & Groups 📥 .

 - 5. Click Password Policy .

 - 6. Click Edit.

 - 7. Use the settings on the pane to specify the password settings.

 - 8. Click Save.